19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Recovery of sums due to Fund

 65\.
-Any sum due to the Fund may be sued for and recovered by the Board under the Government Proceedings Act (Cap.
+Any sum due to the Fund, including any sum required by the Board or ordered by a court to be paid, repaid, refunded or transferred to any account maintained for a member of the Fund in respect of the moneys standing to the credit of the member in the Fund, may be sued for and recovered by the Board under the Government Proceedings Act (Cap.
 121) as if it were a debt due to the Government.

 [40/2007 wef 01/10/2007]